 - African American History by County

-- WHAS11 News is sharing “Moments That Matter” stories of African Americans and their impact on our communities of Louisville and Southern Indiana
+- WHAS11 News shared “Moments That Matter” stories of African Americans and their impact on our communities of Louisville and Southern Indiana

 - Visit Division Street School in New Albany.
 It was one of the first elementary schools for African-American children, with construction beginning in June 1884.
 By appointment only.